RevanthPasham/Devops/README.md

 10.0.255.255
 ```

-Without a VPC, none of your AWS resources can communicate privately.
+Nothing can exist until there is a VPC.

-Think of a VPC like buying land before building houses.
+Think of it like buying land before building houses.

----

 # Step 2: Create Subnets

 A subnet divides the VPC into smaller networks.

-Example:
+Example

 ```text
 VPC